 How to Avoid a Collision While Walking

 Obtaining a driver’s license comes with the responsibility to respect and consider passengers, fellow drivers and pedestrians alike.
 Pedestrians often assume the right-of-way in all situations, however, they have responsibilities as well.
 The location in which pedestrians walk on the road, what time of day and clothing they are wearing all play a part in visibility and safety.
 The talented attorney at Braddock Law could explain how to keep yourself safe while walking.
-Our pedestrian accident lawyer could also help you recover compensation in the event you are struck while walking.
+Our pedestrian accident lawyer could also help you recover compensation in the event you are struck while walking in Gulfport.

 Just as with cycling, pedestrians walking at night should be wearing bright, reflective clothing.
 They should also consider carrying a flightlight.
 This helps drivers to notice pedestrians and stay alert about their whereabouts.